 Columbus Day through November 30: daily, 9am-4pm;

 December 1 through March 31: Monday through Friday, 9am-4pm; closed Saturday and Sunday

 Christmas Day: Closed

 New Year’s Eve: Closed

 New Year’s Day: Closed

-The admission price is $10 for adults and seniors, $8 for children aged 3-12.
+The admission price is $12 for adults, $10 for children aged 3-12.
 Children under 3 are free.
 Active duty military are free with ID; military dependents must pay regular admission.
-There is no fee for parking
+There is no fee for parking.

 For more information, you can visit their website at usnasw.org, call 609-886-8787, or email firstname.lastname@example.org.